 1. Medical Assistance

-Incidents requiring medical assistance are oftentimes the most common scenario faced by a school.
-Common incidents include: an allergic reaction, a playground or PE class injury, complications from a health condition, and a student or staff member showing COVID-19 symptoms.
+An allergic reaction, a playground or PE class injury, complications from a health condition, and a student or staff member showing COVID-19 symptoms are just some of the common medical incidents that require immediate assistance.

-Though schools have programs in place to support student socio-emotional well-being, fights between students can occur.
+Though schools have programs in place to support student socio-emotional well-being, fights can still occur.
 It is important teachers or staff can quickly summon the right help to stop the fight before anyone is injured.

 3. Suspicious Activity